-On today’s episode of Straight Talk, David Lewis discusses the pros and cons of a practice that started in the 1970’s that weakens the sales presentation and could lessen the chance of a potential sale: the planned demo route.
+On today’s episode of Straight Talk, David Lewis of David Lewis and Associates discusses the pros and cons of a practice that started in the 1970’s that weakens the sales presentation and could lessen the chance of a potential sale: the planned demo route.

 Hello everyone and welcome to this week’s episode of Straight Talk.
 I am your host David Lewis and this is the program where you will get straight answers and ideas that want help you reach higher in your goals for success in the retail automotive industry.

 Today I want to talk with you about the pros and cons of a practice that started in the 1970’s in this business and is still being used today in most dealerships.
 This technique weakens the sales presentation and, in my opinion, lessens the chance for a successful sale.

 The practice I am speaking of is the Planned Demo Route.
 This is a practice that became popular in the 1970’s during a time when cars were less reliable and they didn’t come from the factory with gas in their tanks, and there was no such thing as a cell phone in those days.

 That way if something did happen like the car stopped running or ran out of gas, they could wait for the next salesperson to come by on the same demo route and you could flag them down and get a ride back to the dealership.

 This method was designed for the salesperson, not the customer.
 It was made to be all right turns that would be for a short drive around a few blocks taking all right turns that would take them right back to the dealership.
 Its primary purpose was so the salesperson could check the box when they came back to the dealership that verified that they took the customer on a demonstration drive.